heig-vd-dai-course/heig-vd-dai-course/23-caching-and-performance/COURSE_MATERIAL.md

 #### Based on the `Last-Modified` header

-With HTTP, the validation model can be implemented with the following headers:
+With HTTP, the validation model based on the `Last-Modified` header can be implemented with the following headers:

-- `Last-Modified`: indicates the date and time at which the origin server believes the selected representation was last modified.
+- `Last-Modified`: indicates the date and time at which the resource was last updated.
 - `If-Modified-Since`: returns a `304 Not Modified` if content is unchanged since the time specified in this field (= the value of the `Last-Modified` header).